What is Azure AD Pass-through Authentication

 |10100–10120||Enables responses from the connector back to Azure AD.|

 If your firewall enforces traffic according to originating users, open these ports for traffic coming from Windows services running as a Network Service.
 Also, make sure to enable port 8080 for NT Authority\System.

 Enabling Pass-through authentication

 Azure AD pass-through authentication is enabled via Azure AD Connect.
-Enabling pass-through authentication will deploy the first connector on the same server as the Azure AD connect.
-When installing Azure AD Connect select a custom installation and select Pass-through authentication on the sign in options page.
-For more details, see Custom installation of Azure AD Connect.
+Enabling pass-through authentication deploys the first connector on the same server as Azure AD connect.
+When installing Azure AD Connect, select a custom installation and select Pass-through authentication on the sign-in options page.
+For more information, see Custom installation of Azure AD Connect.

-By default, the first pass-through authentication connector will be installed on the Azure AD Connect server.
+By default, the first pass-through authentication connector is installed on the Azure AD Connect server.
 You should deploy a second connector on another machine to ensure that you have high availability and load balancing of authentication requests.